joelshu1/aircron/README.md

 - Color-coded job types with clear text labels for accessibility
 - Improved modal state management and error handling

+**✅ 2025-07-07 - Robust Cron Diff, UI Sync, and Edit Reliability**

+- **Cron Review Modal Diff**: Jobs are now matched by unique ID, so edits show as 'changed' (with field-by-field diffs), not as add/remove pairs.
+No more swap confusion or spurious changes.
+- **UI State Sync**: After applying cron changes, the UI always re-fetches all jobs and updates all views, so you never see stale or invisible jobs.
+- **Reliable Job Editing**: Editing a job always updates the correct job, even if you change speakers/zones in the modal.
+No more silent discards.
+- **Zone Refresh Robustness**: The UI always refreshes the correct zone and job list after any add/edit/apply, with fallback to reload if needed.

 ### 🆕 2025 Refactor: Service Modules & Bulletproof API

 - All API endpoints are now thin wrappers; business logic is in `app/services/` modules: